 Assistance energy transfers allow the WEIM to provide reliability benefits to balancing authority areas (BAAs) deficient in capacity or flexibility.
 More specifically, BAAs that have voluntarily opted into receiving assistance energy transfers will not have their WEIM transfers limited when they fail the resource sufficiency evaluation (RSE) upward capacity test or the RSE upward flexibility test, and will instead have access to excess supply offered by other WEIM entities.
 For this reason, assistance energy transfers leverage a key benefit of the WEIM: the CAISO real-time market’s ability to optimally dispatch all of the supply available and provide access to supply that may not otherwise be available in the bilateral market outside of the WEIM.

-BAAs that have voluntarily opted into receiving assistance energy transfers will also be subject to an ex-post surcharge (the “WEIM Assistance Energy Transfer Surcharge”) when they fail the RSE.
+BAAs that have voluntarily opted into receiving assistance energy transfers will also be subject to an ex-post surcharge (the “WEIM Assistance Energy Transfer Surcharge”) when they fail the RSE and receive assistance energy transfers.
 This ex-post surcharge will be in addition to the applicable LMP cleared in the market for assistance energy transfers.
 BAAs may voluntarily opt in or out of receiving assistance energy transfers by submitting assistance energy designation requests to the Master File, as described below.
 The assistance energy transfer program will sunset by December 31, 2025.

 Assistance Energy Designation Requests